 A: The LTA places a limit on the tax-advantaged capital value of pension benefits that can be taken at retirement.

-The LTA is currently set at £1.8 million but the government has proposed to reduce it to £1.5 million with effect from April 2012.
-Any benefits in excess of the prevailing LTA are subject to an excess tax charge, which is currently 55 per cent, if the excess is taken as a lump sum, or 25 per cent, if it is taken as a taxable pension income.
+Currently the LTA is set at £1.8 million but the government has proposed that it is reduced to £1.5 million from 6 April 2012.
+Any benefits in excess of the prevailing LTA are subject to an LTA excess tax charge.
+This is currently 55 per cent if the excess is taken as a lump sum or 25 per cent if the excess is taken as a taxable pension income.

-There will be some transitional protection mechanisms introduced for those individuals who already have accrued pension benefits in excess of the proposed £1.5 million limit, or have already arranged their affairs so that they will have exceeded the new £1.5 million limit by April 2012 (but will still be within the current £1.8 million limit).
+There will be some transitional protection for individuals who have already accrued pension benefits over the proposed £1.5 million limit, or have already arranged their affairs so that they will have exceeded it by 6 April 2012 (but who will still be within the current £1.8 million limit).

-The government has also suggested that individuals who are currently protected by primary protection and/or enhanced protection should continue to benefit from them
+The government has also suggested that individuals who currently have primary protection (PP) and/or enhanced protection (EP) should continue to receive these protections.

-However, as the final rules for revising pension protection are yet to be announced, it is impossible to say what potential advantages might be gained by individuals who have pension protection in place.
+However, as the final rules are yet to be announced it is impossible to say what potential advantages might be gained by individuals who already have PP and/or EP.